'Digital fentanyl': TikTok is 'addicting' for children, should be banned in schools, Florida official says

 LINK: US government bans TikTok and WeChat from app stores, threatens shutdowns

-Patronis' proposal comes following a discussion by the Florida Board of Governors to ban TikTok from higher education institution in the state.
+The proposal comes following a discussion by the Florida Board of Governors to ban TikTok from higher education institutions in the state.

 "Children are the future, so I’m not sure why we would ever allow something as addicting and useless as TikTok to be allowed in our K-12 institutions," Patronis said in his statement, announcing the bills.
 "I call it digital fentanyl because you can see how addicting it is – and it especially targets our children.
 It fills their minds with rot and robs them of normal healthy social development.
-So as schools are using more-and-more technology and parents are giving their children smartphones and other devices, Florida schools should take a hard stand that this isn’t an acceptable application to be used on school grounds.
-I want to thank Representative Yeager and Senator Burgess for spearheading this bill. "
+So as schools are using more-and-more technology and parents are giving their children smartphones and other devices, Florida schools should take a hard stand that this isn’t an acceptable application to be used on school grounds."

-Senator Danny Burgess is a co-sponsor of the bills and voiced his support for the ban saying, "School is a place for learning, and I will fight to ensure it stays that way.
+Burgess, a co-sponsor of the bills, voiced his support for the ban saying, "School is a place for learning, and I will fight to ensure it stays that way.
 Social media, including platforms like TikTok, are a distraction for our students and present real dangers that they may not be aware of.
 I’m looking forward to working with the CFO and my colleagues during the upcoming legislative session to protect our students."

 RELATED: TikTok lawsuit settlement: Some users receiving payments up to $167